JasonKessler/scattertext/README.md

 The documentation (including this readme) is a work in progress.
-Please see the quickstart as well as the accompanying Juypter notebooks, and poking around the code and tests should give you a good idea of how things work.
+Please see the quickstart as well as the accompanying Juypter notebooks (like [this one](http://nbviewer.jupyter.org/urls/jasonkessler.github.io/Scattertext%20Demo-%20Subjective%20vs%20Objective.ipynb)), and poking around the code and tests should give you a good idea of how things work.

 The library covers some novel and effective term-importance formulas, including **Scaled F-Score**.
 See slides [52](http://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas/52) to [59](http://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas/59) of the [Turning Unstructured Content into Kernels of Ideas](http://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas/) talk for more details.